kali-linex/linex/Documentation/livepatch/callbacks.rst

 those same resources.

 A callback is only executed if its host klp_object is loaded.
-For in-kernel vmlinux targets, this means that callbacks will always execute when a livepatch is enabled/disabled.
+For in-kernel vmlinex targets, this means that callbacks will always execute when a livepatch is enabled/disabled.
 For patch target kernel modules, callbacks will only execute if the target module is loaded.
 When a module target is (un)loaded, its callbacks will execute only if the